wh-alice/mig_visualstudio/vs/cross-platform/setup-and-install.md

 2. For targeting Windows and Android:

-    1. Recommended: a physical Windows machine (not a VM) running Windows 8 or later, which allows use of the fast, Hyper-V based Visual Studio Emulator for Android if you don't have an Android device.
-(Did we mention that you need a physical machine and not a VM?)
+    1. Recommended: a physical Windows computer (not a VM) running Windows 8 or later, which allows use of the fast, Hyper-V based Visual Studio Emulator for Android if you don't have an Android device.
+(Did we mention that you need a physical computer and not a VM?)

-    2. You can use a machine with Windows 7 or earlier, in which case you’ll use the Xamarin Player for Android as the emulator.
+    2. You can use a computer with Windows 7 or earlier, in which case you’ll use the Xamarin Player for Android as the emulator.

     3. For either configuration, you can always run apps directly on connected physical devices.